ekarak/knx/README.md

 # KNXnet/IP for Node.JS
-A pure Javascript KNXnet/IP stack capable of talking multicast (routing) and unicast (tunneling).
+A feature-complete KNXnet/IP stack in pure Javascript, capable of talking multicast (routing) and unicast (tunneling).
 Adding KNX to your Node.JS applications is now finally easy as pie.
 - You won't need to install a specialised eibd daemon with its arcane dependencies  and most importantly,
 - If you got an IP router and a network that supports IP multicast (such as wired ethernet), you can start talking to KNX within seconds!

 ## Installation
 Make sure your machine has Node.JS (version 4.x or greater) and do: